 As well as finding where copies have reached – in Orkney, Scotland, the UK, the world! – we would like to know any stories their owners are willing to share of the books themselves.
 How they came to own them, what they know of their history, what they mean to them now.
 The stories will form part of the BBC Radio Orkney programme for the centenary, but in the months ahead we will publish them here on the GMBF website.

-The 2021 GMB Memorial Lecture will be given in September by the acclaimed Scottish poet, writer and publisher James Robertson.
-His latest novel News of the Dead, will be published by Penguin on 5 August and has at its core a concern with time, a theme that pervades the works of George Mackay Brown.
+The 2021 GMB Memorial Lecture was given in September by the acclaimed Scottish poet, writer and publisher James Robertson.
+His latest novel News of the Dead, was published by Penguin on 5 August and has at its core a concern with time, a theme that pervades the works of George Mackay Brown.

-We are excited to be working on a new publication of prose and poetry from Orkney writers this year.
-Edited by writer Alison Miller, it will consist of writing in Orkney language from the Orkney Voices writing group.
+We are excited to be presenting a new publication of poetry and prose from Orkney writers this year.
+Edited by writer Alison Miller, it is called Gousters, Glims and Veerie-orums, and includes a broad variety of writing in Orcadian from the Orkney Voices Writing Group: Vera Butler, Lorraine Bruce, Sheila Garson, Ingrid Grieve, Issy Grieve, Barbara Johnston, Greer Norquoy – as well as previous members, Moyra Brown, Caroline Hume and Barbara West.

 While you’re waiting for the book, you can see some of the writing from group members by clicking on: